souvik-pl/Stale_Closure_react/README.md

 # Stale closure and React.memo (unoptimized branch)

 Whenever we click on the `Update count` button, the state of `count` gets updated, leading to the re-rendering of the `App` component.
-Consequently, `heavyComponentHandler` and `updateCount` are re-created with new memory references.
-As a result of the parent component getting re-rendered and the prop value being updated, `HeavyComponent` will also be re-rendered.
+Consequently, `updateCount` will be re-created with new memory reference.
+But, `heavyComponentHandler` will not be re-created due to the `useCallback` hook.
+It will have the previous reference.
+As a result of the parent component getting re-rendered, `HeavyComponent` will also be re-rendered.
+But when we click on `Print count from Heavy Component` button, it will always print 0.
+This is because of the empty dependency of the `useCallback` hook, which means whatever the value of the `count` was there at the time of initial render, `heavyComponentHandler` will form a closure with that value.

+**Outcome:** Stale closure and `HeavyComponent` re-renders